-CMA involves extraction of fetal DNA from a tissue sample, labeling of the DNA, and hybridization to the CytoChip oligo microarray.
+CMA involves extraction of fetal DNA from a tissue sample (not placenta), labeling of the DNA, and hybridization to the CytoChip oligo microarray.
 A laser scanner detects the signal from the CMA slide, and interprets gains and losses relative to a normal control DNA using BlueFuse software.
 The CMA assay performs a comparison between the patient and control to confirm any gains or losses.
-Finally, FISH analysis is performed, if necessary, to confirm the abnormality detected.
+Finally, fluorescense in situ hybridization analysis is performed, if necessary, to confirm the abnormality detected.

 CMA will not detect balanced rearrangements (i.e., inversions, translocations) or very low level mosaicism.
 It will also not detect single gene mutations or single nucleotide mutations/polymorphisms.
 Abnormalities that are smaller than the resolution of the array also may not be detected.